vgrillot/cheatsheets/python_training.md

 --
 Back to the previous exercise,

-Improve binary file reader/writer using context manager.
+Improve binary file reader/writer using object and context manager.

 >>